SSA Supporting Tools & Audit Guidance

 A. Business Governance

-1. ISO 9001 Quality Management System Certificate OR
+1. Provide a current ISO 9001 Quality Management System Certificate OR

-2. A documented Quality and/or Business Management System that includes policies, procedures and processes to support accountable business practices, and process for document control.
+2. Provide evidence of a documented Quality and/or Business Management System that includes policies, procedures and processes to support accountable business practices, and a process for document control.

-3. Evidence of roles and responsibilities for implementation and senior management assigned for policy implementation.
+3. Provide evidence of roles and responsibilities for implementation and senior management assigned for policy implementation.

-4. Evidence of how policies and procedures are communicated and made available to employees
+4. Provide evidence of how policies and procedures are communicated and made available to employees

 B. Safety Management System

-1. ISO 45001 Occupational Health & Safety Certificate OR
+1. Provide a current ISO 45001 Occupational Health & Safety Certificate OR

-2. A documented Safety Management System appropriate to operation (eg projects & workshop) that includes:
+2. Provide evidence of a documented Safety Management System appropriate to operation (eg projects & workshop) that includes:

 - WHS Policy